RyanButterick/cfa-dashboard/README.md

 The dashboard will open in your browser.
 On first launch, you'll be prompted to configure your portfolio (select tickers, enter share counts, and assign sectors).

+There is an option to use demo portfolio - This will generate 10 stocks that I used in the production of the portfolio and is merely for convenience.

+Instead, you can select up to 10 US listed companies.
+Just input 10 tickers you are curious to see the news surrounding, the software will detect if you have mistyped any tickers automatically.

 ## Using Cached Data (No API Key Required)

 To run the dashboard without making live API calls: